l-newbould/ArchetypeAI/README.md

 # ArchetypeAI

-A project that analyzes character descriptions and classifies them into 12 archetypes in TV shows and movies using AI.
+A project that analyzes character descriptions and classifies them into 12 archetypes in TV shows and movies using BERT.

 Using the Hugging Face Transformers library, the project fine-tunes the distilbert-base-uncased model to achieve high accuracy and deploy a robust classification pipeline.